Content table

 Antibiotics

-While taking antibiotics is great for fighting off bacterial infections, they can also kill good bacteria.
+While taking antibiotics is beneficial for fighting off bacterial infections, they can also harm beneficial bacteria.
+This can lead to shifts in your vaginal pH and potentially an abnormal microbiota.

 This can lead to shifts in your vaginal pH and potentially an abnormal microbiota.